Women's Leadership Guild

-Thanks to membership contributions and the power of philanthropy, five regional non-profits will receive a $2,000 grant to empower women and children through health and wellness programs:
+Thanks to membership contributions and the power of philanthropy, seven regional non-profits will receive a $2,000 grant to empower women and children through health and wellness programs:

-- Community Action Center, Food Bank Garden Program—ingredient and supply costs in offering free, food, nutrition, and gardening educational opportunities (scratch cooking classes and food budgeting classes) to underserved women and children.
+Community Action Center, Food Bank Garden Program—funding for ingredient and supply costs to offer free food, nutrition, and gardening educational opportunities (scratch cooking classes and food budgeting classes) to underserved women and children.

-- Families Together for People with Disabilities—parent education classes to provide parents of a special needs child, age birth to three, education, tools and support for healthy emotional development, promote positive parent-child relationships and reduce the chances of child abuse and neglect.
+Families Together for People with Disabilities—funding towards parent education classes to provide parents of a special needs child (age birth to three) education, tools and support for healthy, emotional development, to promote positive parent-child relationships and reduce the chances of child abuse and neglect.

 Philanthropy at Work in Your Community

 GROW THE GUILD New Member Promotion: $500 contribution!

 100% of your annual tax-deductible membership contribution of $1,000 supports women’s and children’s health:

 - 50%: Allocated to Pullman Regional Hospital’s highest needs for women and children, identified through the Annual Giving for Excellence fund drive